Bicycles May Use Full Lane: Guidance for placement

 04 The Uniform Vehicle Code (UVC) (Also refer to CVC 21202(a)(3)) defines a “substandard width lane” as a “lane that is too narrow for a bicycle and a vehicle to travel safely side by side within the same lane.”

 "Bicycle May Use Full Lane" signs are not approved for use in Michigan according to the September 2013 Edition of the Michigan Manual on Uniform Traffic Control Devices since they are "not applicable" under state law.

 Early installations

 California

 In 2012, the City of Encinitas, California installed shared lane markings and Bicycles May Use Full Lane signs along Coast Highway 101 to "alert motorists that cyclists have the legal right to take the lane".

 Florida

-The Bicycles May Use Full Lane Sign was adopted for use by the Florida Department of Transportation in January, 2011.
-By March 17, 2012 the signs were installed in at least three locations.
+The Bicycles May Use Full Lane Sign was adopted for use by the Florida Department of Transportation in January 2011.
+By March 17, 2012, the signs were installed in at least three locations.

 Kentucky

 In July 2012, 31 Bicycles May Use Full Lane signs were installed in Louisville, Kentucky.
 Dirk Gowin, an engineering project coordinator with the Louisville Metro Department of Public Works & Assets, points out that to accommodate a car and bicycle safely side-by-side within a lane, the lane would have to be "13 or 14 feet wide".
-The signs were installed on roads like River Road, with lanes from 11 to 12 feet in width.
+The signs were installed on roads like River Road, with lanes from 11 to 12 ft in width.